glaucopater/React/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 React-Sorrt
 ===

-Add new values, they will be sorted and saved in your browser local storage without cookies
+Add new values, they will be sorted and saved in your browser local storage without cookies.